 Eventually, the tour went ahead as planned.
-Upon arriving in America, the band had agreed to conduct a press conference as soon as they stopped of the plane to address the incident.
-Lennon, in typically cheeky mood, opened his address with the quote: “If I’d said, ‘Television is more poplar than Jesus,’ I might have got away with it!” while three major news cameras pointed at him and his bandmates.
+Upon arriving in America, the band had agreed to conduct a press conference as soon as they stopped off the plane to address the incident.
+Lennon, in a typically cheeky mood, opened his address with the quote: “If I’d said, ‘Television is more popular than Jesus,’ I might have got away with it!” while three major news cameras pointed at him and his bandmates.
 Lennon concluded his statement by reminding promoters that it is well within their rights to cancel their planned appearances which drew a slight chuckle from the journalists in attendance.

 However, the burnings continued and the atmosphere remained an intensely aggressive one.
 Eventually, Beatles’ press officer Tony Barrow broke down in tears before a performance in Chicago and pleaded with Lennon to end this situation with an apology.
 Lennon agreed.

 Remembering the incident, drummer Ringo Starr explained in the Anthology: “John had to apologise,” as if a sudden moment of realisation had dawned upon him.
 “Not because of what he’d said, but to save our lives because there were a lot of very heavy threats – not only to him but to the whole band,” he added.